mfoc/TweakFox/README.md

 4) Individually configure each addon according to my preferences.

 Tweakfox automates completely steps 1 and 2 above.
-I subsequently created a new Firefox addon collection pack which I call firefoxKeyAddons.xpi containing all of my favourite addons preconfigured according to my preferences plus my Tweakfox addon.
+I subsequently created a new Firefox addon collection pack which I call firefoxKeyAddons.xpi containing all of my favourite addons preconfigured according to my preferences in addition to my Tweakfox addon.

 Consequently, I can take a clean vanilla installation of a new stable release of the Firefox browser and by installing just one addon - namely